 Staff at this store read stories and sing songs on Wednesdays at 10:30am for children 3 and under.
 There is a $5 charge per family, which helps support Housing Works' community programs.

 La Librairie des Enfants — Upper East Side

 This Upper East Side spot dedicated to French, Spanish, and English children's books is part bookstore, part library, and part community space.
 The free French and English storytime will be back later in the fall, along with scheduled Puppet Shows.
 In the meantime, the store offers Petites Histoires, a French literary program for children ages 7 months to 15 years.
 Visit the website to find your child's age group and register.

 52 Prince Street between Lafayette and Mulberry Streets

-Another favorite independent store, McNally Jackson hosts a storytime for children ages 3 to 10 on Saturdays at 11:30am, which include themed craft activities.
+Another favorite independent store, McNally Jackson hosts a storytime for children ages 3-10 years on Saturdays at 11:30am, which includes themed craft activities.

 RELATED: Free Times to Visit NYC Museums, Gardens, and Zoos